Smart Solutions for a Changing Climate

-The Cornell Institute for Climate Change and Agriculture (CICCA) serves as a focal point to facilitate research, education, and outreach to help farmers in the Northeast become more resilient to extreme weather and climate variability and reduce their impact on climate change, through increased use of renewable energy and adoption of best management practices.
+The Cornell Institute for Climate Smart Solutions (CICSS) serves as a focal point to facilitate research, education, and outreach to help farmers in the Northeast become more resilient to extreme weather and climate variability and reduce their impact on climate change, through increased use of renewable energy and adoption of best management practices.

-- CICCA Facilitates climate change research and education related to climate science and policy, environmental and agricultural systems, food security, and social-ecological resiliency – such as the new CICCA Research & Policy Brief (March 2016), which Cornell University and The Pennsylvania State University developed with the USDA Northeast Regional Climate Hub.
+- CICSS Facilitates climate change research and education related to climate science and policy, environmental and agricultural systems, food security, and social-ecological resiliency – such as the new CICSS Research & Policy Brief (March 2016), which Cornell University and The Pennsylvania State University developed with the USDA Northeast Regional Climate Hub.

 - Builds collaborative partnerships and engages stakeholders to share information and develop climate change solutions – such as partnering with Cornell Cooperative Extension and the NYS Agricultural Society to help organize the keynote speaker and farmer panel on climate change in January 2016 at the Annual Forum.